bielbienne/bst.pygasus.core/README.rst

 Proposed File Structure
 ~~~~~~~~~~~~~~~~~~~~~~~

-We propose the follow file structure inside your python egg.
+We propose the following file structure inside your python egg:

 .. code::